tingfengx/uoftnotes/README.md

 ## :book: Notes for some of my courses at University of Toronto
 <!-- * The notes in this repository that are currently in edit are -->
-* Notes that has ready finished typesetting:
+* Notes that have already finished typesetting:
    - 2019 Winter
       1. MAT224, Linear Algebra II.
 Collection of (nearly) all the theorems presented in the book/mentioned during lecture.
       2. STA261, Statistics II.
 A manuel for common test statistics.